Scottish International Storytelling Festival 2023

-SISF 2022 invites creatives within and beyond the storytelling community to join the Festival’s creative process by submitting a proposal on the theme of “Interpreting Scotland”, debating and shaping the stories that matter most for Scotland – past, present and future.
+SISF 2023 invites creatives within the wider storytelling and creative community to move beyond these conflicts, and to join the Festival’s creative process by submitting a proposal on the theme ‘Right To Be Human’.

-- The project’s description should be accompanied by an indicative budget, covering artists’ fees (highlighting any research, rehearsal and performance costs), production costs and other relevant expenses.
-If the proposal is successful SISF will work with you to establish an accurate and viable agreed budget.
+- Proposals should be accompanied by an indicative budget, covering artists’ fees (highlighting any research, rehearsal and performance costs), production costs and other relevant expenses.
+If the proposal is successful SISF will work with the lead artist to establish an accurate and viable agreed budget.

 - We welcome proposals which celebrate and showcase artistic and thematic diversity and proposals from creatives not previously engaged with SISF.